 1. Pomegranate Peel Tambli

 - Freshly grated coconut – 1/2 cup

 - Mustard seeds – 1/2 teaspoon

 - A few curry leaves

-- To a frying pan, add a little oil and the pomegranate peels, pepper, and cumin seeds.
+- To a frying pan, add a little oil (coconut oil or olive oil works best) and the pomegranate peels, pepper, and cumin seeds.
 Roast them till the pomegranate peels turn slightly crisp or change in color.

 - In a mixer-grinder, add the grated coconut and the roasted ingredients from step 1.
 Add some salt and grind the mixture to a fine paste